-While using substances can be social and enjoyable for some people, it can also become problematic for others and/or have a negative impact on those around them.
-If you have questions or concerns about your own drinking or drug use, or someone else's, you are encouraged to seek confidential assistance from Health Services (x5458), the Community Health Collaborative (x5743), or one of the other resources listed at the end of this policy.
-You may also take a 10-minute anonymous alcohol screening to get feedback on your drinking at alcoholscreening.org.
+Using substances can be social and enjoyable for some people, but it can also become problematic for others and/or have a negative impact on those around them.
+If you have questions or concerns about your own drinking or drug use, or someone else's, you are encouraged to seek confidential assistance from Health and Counseling Services (x5458), the Wellness Center and Sexual Offense Services (x5743), or one of the other resources listed at the end of this policy.
+You may also take a 10-minute anonymous alcohol screening to get feedback on your drinking at alcoholscreening.
 If an intern, house staff, or anyone else becomes concerned about your substance use, please be aware that they may initiate a conversation with you to address that concern.